-The dispute between Amazon and book publisher Hachette reached a settlement in November.
+The dispute between Amazon and book publisher Hachette reached a settlement in November 2014.
 The Authors United group formed by a number of top selling authors, including Steven King, sent a letter to the Amazon Board of Directors expressing their concern with “sanctions” directed at Hachette authors including “refusing pre-orders, delaying shipping, reducing discounting, and using pop-up windows to cover authors’ pages and redirect buyers to non-Hachette books“.
-This group has not yet resolved their concerns about the impact of this applied technology.
+This group has not yet resolved their concerns about the impact of this applied technology and the underlying tech consolidation.
 There are financial and career implications from the loss of Amazon as a channel for sales, even for the months of this dispute.
 These include reduced sales for proven best selling authors, and for first-time authors, reduced sales can be the end of their career.

 The Bangor Daily News indicates this group is pressuring the Federal government and exploring a law suit to address some of these damages.